blmccavanagh/Employee-Tracker/README.md

 The motivation behind this project was to begin to work the concepts of developing and maintaining a Content Management Systems (CMS).

-The application is designed to prompt the user to perform various activities around the data management of departments, roles and employees; this includes viewing, adding or changing the users assigned roles or managers, or adding new departments to assign employees to.
+The application is designed to prompt the user to perform various activities around the data management of departments, roles and employees; this includes viewing, adding or updating the users assigned roles or managers, adding new departments to assign employees to and deleting departments.

 The application is command line driven, and simple to use, allowing for data to be quickly added to the database, or for user records to be updated as dictated by business requirements.
 It provides a functional CMS for the storing of employee data, allowing a user to quickly add users to the database or assign them a defined role.